bvaughn/react-immutable-js-store/README.md

 | store | ImmutableStore | ✓ | Store |
 | subscriptions | Object |  | Expose the current state of the store to the connected component |

+The subscriptions object can contain 2 types of values:

+* Array values will be auto-subscribed and the corresponding property will be updated when the subscription is notified.
+* Keys with Function values will be called each time the store changes; a single parameter (the current state) will be passed.

 ### Example
 ```js
 import React, { Component } from 'react'